istio/istio.io/content/en/docs/reference/config/analysis/ist0002/index.md

 layout: analysis-message
 ---

-This message occurs when you use a function that planned for removal in a future Istio version.
+This message occurs when you use a function that is planned for removal in a future version.

-To resolve this problem, use the alternative for the deprecated function as indicated in the [release announcements](/news/releases/) that accompany each new Istio version.
+To resolve this problem, check for any alternatives for the deprecated function in the Istio [release announcements](/news/releases/).